noisyboiler/wampy/README.md

 With this session you can make RPC calls to any Calle registered with the router.

-# Quickstart: A Calle Peer
+# Quickstart: A Callee Peer

 Any client, callee or caller, (as with a Router Peer) must implement the Peer interface.